mWater/mwater-expressions/docs/Schema and Types.md

 `jsonql`: Optional custom JsonQL expression.
 This allows a simple table to be translated to an arbitrarily complex JsonQL expression before being sent to the server.

 `sql`: sql expression that gets the table.
-Usually just name of the table. *Note*: this is only for when sharing a schema file with [LookupSchemaMap](https://github.com/mWater/jsonql/blob/master/src/LookupSchemaMap.coffee)
+Usually just name of the table. *Note*: this is only for when using a schema file for Water.org's visualization server

 ### content